genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/02_customisation-general.md

 Design system can be shared across multiple applications.
 When performing customisations, you can control the scope as follows:

-* General - applied to the design system itself and affects all applications using the system.
-Described below.
+* General - applied to the design system itself, affecting all applications that use the system.
+This is described below.
-* [Application-specific](/front-end/design-systems/customisation-app-specific/) - only applied to a single application.
+* [Application-specific](/front-end/design-systems/customisation-app-specific/) - this is only applied to a single application.
 Other applications using the same system are not affected.

 ### Configuring defaults